Find Affordable College Courses

 Philadelphia, PA

 With a ranking of #8, Drexel University did quite well on this year’s most popular schools for ecology, evolution and systematics biology students working on their graduate certificate.
-Located in the large city of Philadelphia, Drexel is a private not-for-profit school with a very large student population.
+Located in the city of Philadelphia, Drexel is a private not-for-profit college with a fairly large student population.

 Women make up 50% of the ecology majors at the school.